johnkeltz/tableau-profile-views/README.md

 # How to: Query Tableau profile api and graph view counts

-Tableau Public makes it possible to view each author's work and view counts on their [public profile](https://public.tableau.com/profile/john5005#!/).
-If we want to summarize our view counts, we can [scrape that public profile](https://www.ryansleeper.com/tablueprint-2-my-tableau-public-viz-views/), but an alternative solution is to query Tableau's [profile api](https://public.tableau.com/profile/api/john5005/workbooks?count=300&index=0#) to build a graph.
+Tableau Public makes it possible to view an author's work and view counts on their [public profile](https://public.tableau.com/profile/john5005#!/).
+If we want to summarize an author's view counts, we can [scrape the author's public profile](https://www.ryansleeper.com/tablueprint-2-my-tableau-public-viz-views/), but an alternative solution is to query Tableau's [profile api](https://public.tableau.com/profile/api/john5005/workbooks?count=300&index=0#) to build a graph.
 This way we can get real-time counts for any profile we want.

 Tableau doesn't connect directly to an api without building a web connector, so instead I built a visual in D3.
 Here's a quick preview: